 “Going forward, this committee’s role, in addition to [reviewing] policy, is to find leverageable partners for use of those funds in a productive way,” said Phil d’Oronzio, CEO of Pilot Mortgage.

 D’Oronozio succeeds Joy Johnson as chair of the Housing Advisory Committee, which is made up of representatives of various nonprofit housing groups, private businesses and government officials.

 Johnson represents the Public Housing Association of Residents and has been chairwoman Housing Advisory Committee since 2012.
 She is still a member of the committee but was absent from Wednesday’s meeting.

-The new vice chair is Leslie Fore, the representative from the Local Energy Alliance Program.
+The new vice chair is Lesley Fore, the representative from the Local Energy Alliance Program.

 D’Oronzio, a member of the committee since 2014, said his work experience will help the committee as it seeks to increase the number of affordable housing units.

 “I try to provide loan products to fit in a market where there really aren’t many affordable housing options,” d’Oronzio said.
 “I’m much more focused on experience, on the financing of affordable housing for purchase.”

 D’Oronzio said the mission should be to find public-private partnerships to help meet the City Council’s goal of having 15 percent of the city’s total housing stock be affordable to people who make less than 80 percent of the area median income.

 The amount of housing that meets that criteria is currently about 10 percent.

 “I think [the goal] is achievable,” d’Oronzio said.
 “I just think that we have headwinds against us and we really need to leverage the funds that we have.”